incontestableness/valve-range-query/README.rst

 This is a Python 3 port of https://github.com/anshulshah96/valve-range-query.
 It should support all Valve Source Dedicated Servers (CS:GO, TF2, L4D2).

 I don't recommend actually using this due to its inefficiency.
 I suggest using python-a2s instead.
 See my project, GLaDOS, for an example implementation of mass scanning with python-a2s.
+In particular, you may find ketchupbottle.py in the legacy branch interesting.

 To install the library run